 During an emergency, you don’t want to have to rely on plastic.
 Keep a reasonable amount of cash in your urban survival kit bag, ideally with a mix of large and small denominations.
 Also, don’t forget to give the money its own waterproof bag (even if your kit itself is inside a larger waterproof pack).

-Have at least two; at least one can be a cheap lighter from the convenience store, while the other could be something more heavy duty.
+Have at least two; at least one can be a cheap lighter from the convenience store, while the other/s could be something more heavy-duty.
 For the latter, a waterproof lighter like this one could do the trick.

-- Contains the flint and wick in one all-inclusive fire starting kit that fits conveniently in your pocket.
+- ALL-IN-ONE - Contains the replaceable flint and replaceable wick in one all-inclusive fire starting kit that fits conveniently in your pocket or on your keychain, ready for any camping, survival, or emergency use

 Among survivalists, there’s sometimes a discussion between analog versus digital.
 Once again, it really doesn’t matter.
-Get something cheap but reliable, discrete yet easy to read.
+Get something cheap but reliable, discreet yet easy to read.

 Personally, I like small notepads I can fit in the palm of my hand, though some people prefer slightly larger ones with more space per page.
 Most survivalists also opt for fine point markers because they can write on pretty much anything, though frankly, I can’t write anything with them.
 Hence, I like to keep both a ballpoint pen and a thin marker on me.
 Again, personal preference gets a lot of leeway here, so you do what works for you.
 As long as you can take notes when needed, you’re on the right track.